Figure skaters feel love at first sight for Sochi

 Traffic jams and huge delays were blamed for thousands of empty seats during the first two days of the competition despite the assurances from the Olympic hosts that the arena was sold out a long time ago.

-President of the International Skating Union (ISU) Ottavio Cinquanta was concerned with the lack of spectators.
+President of the International Skating Union ISU.L Ottavio Cinquanta was concerned with the lack of spectators.

 "The first question I put to the president of the Sochi 2014 organising committee (Dmitry Chernyshenko) when I arrived here was about the spectators," the Italian told reporters.